UKHO/docs/software-engineering-policies/CodeGenerationTools/CodeGenerationToolsPolicy.md

 * Feedback Mechanism: A feedback loop should be established, enabling users to report problematic outputs or suggest improvements.
 This information will be used to refine both tool usage guidelines and the policy itself.

-* Responsibility: Each user is responsible for ensuring that the generated code complies with this policy and does not compromise the organization’s security or quality standards.
+* Responsibility: Each user is responsible for ensuring that the generated code complies with this policy and does not compromise the organizationâ€™s security or quality standards.